-When will the Baseball Academy program be scheduled?
+When is the Baseball Academy program be scheduled?

 The prgoram will take place during a morning class every other day, throughout the school year.

 This will allow students to use flex time to complete workouts and module work, if neccessary, as these classes take place immediately before and after a 40-minute flex block.
 In the second semester, Baseball Academy students will hae a class every second day.